 In addition the resources included above, one of the best places to ask for information about jigging is our members' forum.
 We have loads of helpful posts about the best equipment, jigs and techniques inside our forum, and I've included links to some of my favorite jigging threads below.

-For obvious reasons I have not included my favorite jigging locations and spots here in this post for the entire world to see.
-However I am always happy to help members of My Fishing Cape Cod discover new areas and productive spots, so if you are a member, then please don't hesitate to ask.
+I have not included my favorite Cape Cod jigging locations and spots, but I am always happy to help members of My Fishing Cape Cod discover new areas and productive spots, so if you are a member, then please don't hesitate to ask.